 The Cuban bread recipe is a long one but so worth it!
 Enjoy!

 Like the Cuban bread recipe?
-Try my fast and easy bun recipe!
+Try it with my pulled pork recipe!

 It’s best to let the starter rest overnight for optimal flavor and texture, but in a pinch, a shorter rest (at least 4 hours) may work.